jeff-daniels/Udacity-Data-Analyst-Nanodegree/7-Data-Visualization/README.md

 ## Resources:

 Good book for learning D3.
-Tooltips using div learned from here.
+Tool-tips using div learned from here.
 Normalized Bar chart reference.
 Interactive Data Visualization for the Web, 2nd Ed. by Scott Murray.